-The Top 40 pop charts of the early '80s pretty much reserved a weekly spot or two for Hall & Oates, and an examination of the duo's finest tunes of the era quickly reveals why.
+The Top 40 pop charts of the early '80s pretty much reserved a weekly spot or two for American pop duo Hall & Oates, and an examination of the pair's finest songs of the era quickly reveals why.
 A savvy and somewhat calculated but ultimately convincing blend of rock, pop, soul and dance music fueled the Hall & Oates engine with an impressive consistency, and '80s music listeners were the beneficiaries.
 Though some tunes struck some contemporary critics with a sense of novelty, the quality of the duo's songwriting has stood the test of time remarkably well.
-Check out this chronological look at 10 Hall & Oates gems.
+Check out this chronological look at 10 Hall & Oates '80s gems.

 Aside from this song's status as the duo's first No. 1 pop hit, this tune must be mentioned in any serious discussion of the greatest moments enjoyed by Hall & Oates during the '80s.
 It's the first time, after all, that the duo took its prime elements of blue-eyed soul, folk, pop and rock and unified them for a singular hitmaking purpose.
 The versatility of the solid backing band working behind the scenes also played a major role in making this song palatable for everyone from new wave to disco music fans.
 It was simply pop music too infectious to ignore, aided by great timing.